Thai Airways is the national carrier in Thailand and has developed into one of the foremost airlines in the world.

 In the last couple of years they have invested heavily in new aircraft so not only will you experience flying in the latest aircraft but you will also experience the traditional hospitality of the Thai people and for frequent fliers, the benefits of the Royal Orchid Plus service for which they are renowned.

-See what flying First Class with Thai Airways looks like.
+See what flying First Class with Thai Airways looks like when you become a frequent flier.

 If you fly more frequently you can join the limited number of Platinum Frequent Fliers, reserved for those that travel exclusively with Thai Airways.